doritoes/iploc8.com/3_Docker.md

 5. Repeat for the url **http://localhost:5000/api/v3/ip/9.9.9.9**
 6. Examine the results.
 Note the attribution information.
 This is not required for use for the data.
 However, I appreciate ip-api.com and want to provide this information in my API in support of their free service.

-### Test api v2
+### Test API v2
 This one is a bit more complex and secure.
 Examine the static `test.html` file to see how this same process is done using javascript.
 1. Create the first tab to get the JWT token
     - Set the method to **POST**
     - URL: **http://localhost:5000/api/v2/login**
     - Headers: Add header **Content-Type** with value **application/json**
     - Body: click the **raw** tab and enter: `{ "api_key": "e95b186d-3677-4466-9cb2-20a549ab1d85" }`
-      - if you changed the api key in your container, update this it match it
+      - if you changed the API key in your container, update this to match it
     - Click **Send**
     - Copy the "access_token" value from the response
     - We will use this access token in the next step